Several viruses are transmissible by blood transfusion.

 - Human T-cell lymphotropic virus (HTLV) I and II

-The primary cause of transfusion-transmissible viral infections is thought to be related to donations made by individuals in the window period, which is the interval between the time of infection and the appearance of detectable disease markers, such as specific antibodies or viral nucleic acid sequences.
+The primary cause of transfusion-transmissible viral infections is thought to be related to donations made by individuals in the window period, which is the interval between the time of infection and the appearance of clinical symptoms or detectable disease markers, such as specific antibodies or viral nucleic acid sequences.

 Clinically assess patients for manifestations of specific viral infections.

-Perform liver function tests and specific testing for viral markers.
+Perform appropriate investigations and specific testing for viral markers.